Magdalen College Boat Club

 Magdalen College Boat Club (MCBC) is a rowing club for members of Magdalen College, Oxford.
-It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford, Oxford.
+It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford.

 History

-The club founded in 1859 shares a boathouse with Linacre College Boat Club, Lady Margaret Hall Boat Club & Trinity College Boat Club.
-The club has two Olympic Gold medal winners throughout its history and has a very successful record of providing rowers for The Boat Races.
+MCBC was founded in 1859 and shares a boathouse (built 1939) with the college boat clubs of Linacre, Lady Margaret Hall and Trinity.
+The club has produced two Olympic Gold medal winners and has a very successful record of providing rowers for The Boat Races.

+The boat club also represents All Souls College, Oxford but there is only one recorded rower from All Souls having participated in The Boat Race and that was Dick Eason in The Boat Race 1924.

+Magdalen have won the men's Eights Week regatta 20 times, the last being in 2007.